testcontainers/testcontainers-site/content/cloud/docs.md

 ### Check tests are running in the cloud

-Explore the Connection section in the Testcontainers Cloud Desktop application.
+Explore the Connection section in the Testcontainers Desktop application.

 If you installed the Testcontainers Cloud application on your local machine you should see the icon in the tray menu.
 To check that your tests are running with the Testcontainers Cloud application just click on the Testcontainers Cloud application icon, you'll see the connection state: Running or Passive.
 If you click on the Connection sub-menu you'll see the detailed connection information.